EuBIC/ReproducibleMSGuidelines/guidelines.md

 Description: This should include all settings for signal detection (such as MS and MS/MS peak picking, deisotoping, feature detection) settings if available
 Fields: all

-Name: If the software used is not publically available, the processed RAW data is deposited alongside the original RAW data
+Name: If the software used is not publicly available, the processed RAW data is deposited alongside the original RAW data
 Category: Bronze
 Description: This is only required if custom software was used to process the RAW data.
 Fields: all